The Banking Regulation Review: Belgium

 All members of the management committee and of the board of directors must be natural persons.
 They are required to devote sufficient time to the exercise of their functions within the credit institution, and the external offices or functions they may hold or perform are subject to limitations.
 In addition, directors, members of the management committee and heads of independent control functions must be fit and proper to carry out their duties at all times.
 An NBB circular of 18 September 2018 on the suitability of directors, members of the management committee, heads of independent control functions and senior managers of financial institutions provides additional insight into how the NBB interprets and assesses this requirement.

-In December 2015, the NBB published a manual on the governance of credit institutions, describing the main governance requirements applicable to credit institutions with reference to all relevant policy documents (i.e., the Banking Act and its legislative history, Belgian regulations and circulars, European legislation and international standards).
+The NBB has published a manual on the governance of credit institutions, describing the main governance requirements applicable to credit institutions with reference to all relevant policy documents (i.e., the Banking Act and its legislative history, Belgian regulations and circulars, European legislation and international standards).
 The NBB manual was updated in October 2018 to implement the EBA guidelines of 26 September 2017 on internal governance (as updated on 21 March 2018).

 With respect to the remuneration of bank managers and employees, the Banking Act implements the requirements of the CRD IV.
 As a general rule, credit institutions must have a remuneration policy that ensures sound and prudent risk management and prevents excessive risk-taking.
 The remuneration policy should apply to all risk-takers (i.e., those whose professional activities have a material impact on the institution's risk profile) (e.g., directors, members of the management committee, heads of independent control functions).